nbenz/oeg-node-spike/README.md

 ```

 #### Run
-`node index.js`
+`npm start`

+This will start the server in development on a random user port.
+To specify a port or environment, use the -p and -e flags

+`npm start -- -p <port> -e <environment>`

 Testing
 -------

 #### Running Tests
 `npm test`
-This will run the syntax checker and Mocha tests with grunt
+This will run the syntax checker and Mocha tests with grunt.
+See "Run" about starting the test server on a specific port.

 #### Writing Tests
 This project is tested using [Mocha](http://mochajs.org) and npm's [assert](http://www.npmjs.com/package/assert) module.